-Solar radiation received on earth in just one hour is more than what the whole world’s population consumes in one year.
-3,850,000 Exajoules (EJ) amount of solar energy received by Earth Surface per year.
-In 2011, worldwide primary energy consumptions was 550 EJ.
-7 hours of Solar Energy at Deserts can meet annual global energy requirement.
+Solar radiation received on earth in just one hour is more than what the whole world’s population consumes in one year, so solar cells play a vital role in developing the world’s future energy needs.
+The 3,850,000 exajoules (EJ) amount of solar energy received by the Earth’s surface per year.
+In 2011, worldwide primary energy consumption was 550 EJ.
+7 hours of Solar Energy at Deserts can meet the annual global energy requirement.

 Note: 1 EJ = 10 18 J